tuor4eg/about/README.md

 ## Alex Sterin

-## Head Of Technical Support at A-Real Consulting
+## Software developer at A-Real Consulting

 ### Summary

-Entered in IT more than 10 years ago and growned from the only tech support specialist to the head of the departament.
-System administrator of FreeBSD systems with using such components as squid, pf, ipfw, postfix, bind and others.
+Started to work in IT more than 10 years ago, from the only tech support specialist.
+During those years, became head of the support departament.
+System administrator of FreeBSD systems with squid, pf, ipfw, postfix, bind, apache, nginx and other components.
+Some expirience with Asterisk.

-Taked courses of Javascript and Node.js.
-Got the full course of Back-End JS developer and some themes from course of Front-End JS developer with using React.
+Took courses of Javascript and Node.js.
+Got the full course of Back-End JS developer and some chapters from course of Front-End JS developer with React.

-Have the own project with React Native as front-end and Express as back-end.
+Implemented a project with React Native as front-end and Express as back-end on Android.
+Using React Navigation and Redux.
+Have some expirience with developing RESTful API.

+Took decision to move on software engineer position at the same company.
+At the moment developed several modules of product with Python, PHP and Node.js.
+Working with ElasticSearch and Kibana for developing telemetry system.

+Developed little own single full-stack project with express.js and sequelize at back-end and bootstrap and YandexMapsAPI at front-end.
+Haven't enough skills at design, so it's not very pleasant, but works well :) https://vglushi.ru

-Good skills in SQL (Mysql, mariaDB).
+Good skills in SQL (Mysql, MariaDB).
 Have an expirience with Git.
-Some using of jQuery and naitve DOM in JS.
+Some using of jQuery, Bootstrap and naitve DOM in JS.

 Knowledge of variuos network technologies - TCP/IP, vpn, dhcp, shared sources and so long.

 ### Jobs